MyCryptoCheckout/wordpress/readme.txt

 - <a href="https://wordpress.org/plugins/really-simple-ssl/">Really Simple SSL</a> causes payments to be canceled as soon as they are paid.

 == Changelog ==

+= 2.98 20210723 =

+* Fix: CURL account error with WP 5.8
+* Fix: Woocommerce: Do not send warning e-mails for orders that were manually created for the MCC gateway

 = 2.97 20210717 =